nxskok/pasias/docs/24-pcfa.md

 The point here is that an (excessively) high uniqueness indicates a variable that doesn't appear in *any* factor.
-The easy link to make is ``all the variables appear in a factor, so there shouldn't be any very high uniquenesses''.
+The easy link to make is "all the variables appear in a factor, so there shouldn't be any very high uniquenesses".
 If, say, `X3` doesn't have a high loading on any factor, `X3` would have a high uniqueness (like 0.9, and none of these values approach that).